1996 World Series: Game 2

 Game 2 of the series saw the Braves turn to four-time defending Cy Young Award winner Greg Maddux to start.
+As a free agent in 1992, Maddux nearly signed with the Yankees, but the Yankees inner-turmoil in their front office and Maddux's preference to stay in the National League, saw him sign with the Braves instead.
 The Yankees trotted out one of their few pitchers that actually had World Series experience, the veteran Jimmy Key.
 Just before signing with the Yankees as a free agent in 1993, Key had defeated the Braves twice in the 1992 World Series, including in the Series-clincher, while pitching for the Toronto Blue Jays.

 As they had in Game 1, the Yankees again struggled against a strong Braves starter.
 Maddux pitched eight shutout innings and, despite giving up six hits, only allowed two runners to reach third base.
 Despite only striking out two batters, he managed to retire most of the hitters he faced on ground ball outs; he also did not walk a batter, only allowing one additional runner to reach when he hit Derek Jeter with a pitch in the third inning.

 Key, meanwhile, had trouble getting Fred McGriff out with runners on base.
 In the first inning, following a pitch Key thought was a strike, McGriff singled with two outs to drive home Mark Lemke, who had hit a ground-rule double earlier.
 Then, in the third inning, McGriff came up with Marquis Grissom at third and singled again, driving the second Atlanta run in.
 Finally, in the fifth, McGriff drove in his third run of the game by hitting a sacrifice fly to score Lemke from third with nobody out.
 The Braves' fourth run came when Grissom singled off Key in the sixth to drive in Terry Pendleton.

 Mark Wohlers, a long-time Brave reliever of postseasons past who was now the team's closer, relieved Maddux in the ninth and struck out Bernie Williams, Tino Martinez, and Paul O'Neill to end the game and put the Braves up 2-0 heading back to Atlanta.

 After the game, Yankees manager Joe Torre and his first base coach José Cardenal met with owner George Steinbrenner, furious at the team's performance in the World Series so far.
 At that post-game meeting, Torre guaranteed three victories in Atlanta and then bringing the series back to Yankee Stadium to clinch at home.
 Steinbrenner doubted Torre, saying, "If you guys can't beat the Braves at home, you surely can't beat them down in Atlanta."

-This was the Braves' last win in a World Series game until Game 1 of in their championship season, having gone 0-8 in WS games in the interim.
+This was the Braves' last win in a World Series game until Game 1 of in their championship season, having gone 0–8 in WS games in the interim.

 Bernie Williams hit 2-run home run, the only one of Game 3.